iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 <alert>

-See how the namespace is called `training-day`, but the file is `training_day.clj`?
+See how the namespace is called `training-day`, while the file is `training_day.clj`?
 This is intentional.
 If a namespace name has a hyphen, the corresponding file name should have an underscore.